 Contracts for difference ("CFDs") (also known as synthetic swaps) can be used to secure a profit or avoid a loss by reference to fluctuations in the value or price of equities or in an index of such equities or financial instruments.
 An equity CFD is a derivative instrument designed to replicate the economic performance and the cash flows of a conventional share investment.
 Contracts for difference may be used either as a substitute for direct investment in the underlying security or as an alternative to and for the same purposes as futures and options, particularly in cases where there is no futures contract available in relation to a specific security, or where an index option or index future represents an inefficient method of gaining exposure because of pricing risk or the risk of delta or beta mismatches.
 In a long CFD contract, the counterparty agrees to pay the Fund the amount, if any, by which the notional amount of the CFD contract would have been received on those stocks.
-In a short CFD contract, the counterparty agrees to pay the notional amount of the CFD contract would have been received on those stocks.
-In a short CFD contract, the counterparty agrees to pay the notional amount of the CFD contract would have been received on those stocks.
-In a short CFD contract, the counterparty agrees to pay the notional amount of the CFD contract would have been received on those stocks.
+In a short CFD contract, the counterparty agrees to pay the rotional amount of the CFD contract, the amount, if any, by which the notional amount of the CFD contract would have been received on those stocks.
+In a short CFD contract, the counterparty agrees to pay the notional amount of the CFD contract, the amount, if any, by which the notional amount of the CFD contract would have been received on those stocks.
 In a short CFD contract would have decreased in value had it been invested in the underlying security or securities, plus any dividends that would have been received on those stocks.
 In a short CFD contract would have decreased in value had it been invested in the underlying security or securities.
 The Fund must also pay the counterparty the value of any dividends that would have been received on those stocks.
 CFD are exchange traded or OTC FDI and the counterparty will usually be an investment bank or broker.